 Human Development and Quantitative Methodology

-The core mission of the Department of Human Development, Learning and Quantitative Methodology (HDQM) is to advance knowledge and practice through teaching and research related to human development and learning, and to quantitative methodologies critical to measurement, statistics, and evaluation in the educational, behavioral, and social sciences.
-The Department offers an undergraduate major in early childhood/early childhood special education, a minor in human development, and courses in development across the lifespan, learning and educational psychology, and quantitative methods.
-For more information about the undergraduate major and minor programs, see the Human Development/Institute for Child Study section of the catalog.
+The core mission of the Department of Human Development and Quantitative Methodology (HDQM) is to advance knowledge and practice through teaching and research related to human development and learning, and to quantitative methodologies critical to measurement, statistics, and evaluation in the educational, behavioral, and social sciences.

-Associate Professors: D. Bolger, E. Klein, R. Marcus, G. Ramani
+Associate Professors: D. Bolger, E. Klein, D. Lombardi, G. Ramani